 - If scientific information on the human food safety aspect of the use of the drug in food producing animals is not available, the veterinarian must take appropriate measures to assure that the animal and its food products will not enter the human food supply.

-- The established name of the drug (active ingredient), or if formulated from more than one ingredient, the established name of each ingredient.
+- The established name of the drug (active ingredient), or, if formulated from more than one active ingredient, the established name of each ingredient.

-- Any directions for use specified by the practitioner (including class/species or identification of the animals; dosage, frequency, and route of administration; and, duration of therapy).
+- Any directions for use specified by the veterinarian (including class/species or identification of the animal(s) being treated; dosage, frequency, and route of administration; and the duration of therapy).

-- The veterinarian's specified withdrawal/discard time(s) for meat, milk, eggs, or any food which might be derived from the treated animals.
+- The veterinarian's specified withdrawal, withholding, or discard time(s) for meat, milk, eggs, or any food which might be derived from the treated animal(s).

-FDA may prohibit the extra-label use of an approved new animal or human drug or class of drugs in animals if FDA determines that:
+FDA may prohibit the extralabel use of an approved animal drug or approved human drug or class of drugs in food-producing animals if FDA determines that:

 - An acceptable analytical method needs to be established and such method has not been established or cannot be established; or

-A prohibition may be a general ban on the extra-label use of the drug or class of drugs or may be limited to a specific species, indication, dosage form, route of administration, or combination of factors.
+A prohibition may be a general ban on the extralabel use of the drug or class of drugs or may be limited to a specific species, indication, dosage form, route of administration, or combination of factors.
+21 CFR 530.21